Yomguithereal/pandemonium/README.md

 # Pandemonium

-Pandemonium is a very simple JavaScript library providing typical random-related functions such as `choice`, `sample` etc. and coming with a way to create any of the available functions using a custom random source ([seedrandom](https://www.npmjs.com/package/seedrandom), for instance).
+Pandemonium is a very simple JavaScript library providing typical random-related functions such as `choice`, `sample` etc.

+The library also provides a way to create any of the available functions using a custom random source ([seedrandom](https://www.npmjs.com/package/seedrandom), for instance).

 # Installation